Build Your Own Voice Assistant: Escape Alexa and Google

 • hey_rhasspy

-You can also train your own custom wake word.
-I'm considering designing a personality for my assistant with a unique name and training a wake word to match.
+You can also train a custom wake word.
+I'm tempted to design a personality for my assistant with a unique name and train a wake word to match.

 The key difference from commercial assistants: this runs locally.
-The audio stream never leaves your machine until after wake word detection triggers recording.
+The audio stream never leaves your machine until wake word detection actually triggers a recording.

-After hearing the wake word, the system records your command until you stop speaking.
-Voice Activity Detection (VAD) handles this automatically:
+Once the wake word hits, the system records your command until you stop talking.
+Voice Activity Detection (VAD) handles that automatically:

 import webrtcvad